 Day 7 - Trstenik - Dubrovnik (overnight)

 An early departure this morning as we sail towards the UNESCO-listed city of Dubrovnik.
 Upon arrival, we enjoy guided sightseeing, including a cable car ride up Mount Srd to enjoy a spectacular birds-eye view of Dubrovnik.
 There will be some free time for lunch on your own before we return to the ship.
 Captain’s farewell dinner tonight, with local wine and entertainment included, plus an evening cruise around the old city walls of Dubrovnik.

-Day 8 Dubrovnik - London
+Day 8 Dubrovnik - UK

 • This tour requires a good level of mobility